Sahil-k1509/cmd_pokemon/README.md

 stratergies.
 Occasionally, you may encounter Team Rocket in Wild whose sole aim is to steal pokemons.
 You need to participate in Ultimate
 Pokemon duelling competition which is the Indigo League, but for that, you need to prove your worth by defeating 8 Pokemon Gym Leaders situated in different parts of world.
 As your pokemon gets stronger and gain experience, it will learn new attacks and even evolve to a stronger pokemon.
-It is just a terminal based game but it will surely keep you busy for long...